Skip to Content

 These bird species are not endangered but they are considered vulnerable to extinction because their population has decreased due to hunting and pesticides that have killed off much of their food supply on their habitat.

-The maximum lifespan of these bird species in captivity is 30 years, although they may live up to 70 years in the wild.
+These are among the longest-lived birds, able to reach around 70 years of age, with captive individuals sometimes living even longer.
 Condors have been used as a “tradition hunt” by the Andean people for centuries, Andean condor hunts have been going on since before the 1940s.

 These large birds also provide a vital service by disposing of dead animals from the Andes mountains which is an important environmental service.
 They have been able to adapt to some changes, but there is still a lot of hunting pressure on Andean Condors and they are still vulnerable to extinction.